swang81/swang81.github.io/blogs/ase.md

 Shader Functions, SF for short, are individual node networks that allow you to build reusable functions.
 Easy to setup and extremely flexible, they work by receiving input values directly from your shader, processing that information and outputting them back for further alterations or direct use.
 SF assets are not bound to any shader, you can use them multiple times throughout your project, in the same shader, inside other Shader Functions, or even share them with other users.
 From simple to complex graphs, Shader Functions are a great way to reduce canvas clutter by packing complex networks into single nodes, and a great way to eliminate unnecessary repetitive tasks; they can be considered a form of "grouping", that offers you a way to group nodes into more manageable assets. **Would you like to share your creations with the ASE community?** [Contribute here!](http://amplify.pt/unity/amplify-shader-editor/contribute/)

 ### Features
+- Works with all ASE nodes.
+- Configurable Input/Output nodes.
-Works with all ASE nodes.Configurable Input/Output nodes.Copy & Paste nodes between shaders and SF.Supports all variable types, including Material Properties.Reusable and unique assets, not bound to any shader or project.Seamless editor workflow, drag & drop into any open shader or add them from the Node list.Comparison
+- Copy & Paste nodes between shaders and SF.
+- Supports all variable types, including Material Properties.
+- Reusable and unique assets, not bound to any shader or project.
+- Seamless editor workflow, drag & drop into any open shader or add them from the Node list.

+### Comparison

 ![sf_2.jpg](./ase.assets/sf_2.jpg)

 The node networks above all produce the same burning effect.
 The **original** version does not use shader functions. **Version 1** uses a SF that contains the original node network used to generate the burning effect, it receives 1 Texture Object node for the burn mask, 1 Texture Object node for the fire texture, and 1 Texture Coordinate node. **Version 2** is simpler than the previous example, the burn effect generation and texture nodes are all included in the SF, the only exception being the Texture Coordinate node that allows users to tweak its behavior.
-Keep in mind that a SF does not need to receive any input, the outputted data can be entirely generated in its graph if necessary.**Version 1 Shader Function Example**
+Keep in mind that a SF does not need to receive any input, the outputted data can be entirely generated in its graph if necessary.
+**Version 1 Shader Function Example**

 ![sf_3.jpg](./ase.assets/sf_3.jpg)

-Creation and Usage
+### Creation and Usage

 ![sf_4.jpg](./ase.assets/sf_4.jpg)